High Intensity Training or High Density Training: Which Is Best for Muscle Growth?

 High density training on the other hand has several advantages.
 Because you are packing a lot of work into a short amount of time, it is very time efficient.
 So you can get through a relatively high volume workout very quickly.
 And since muscles grow in response to doing more work in a set time, this has a very powerful effect on muscle growth.

-Apart from this, it is very challenging to the cardiovascular system too, so it will increase fat burning, as well as fitness levels.
+Apart from this, it is very challenging to the cardiovascular system too, so it will increase fat burning, as well as general fitness.
 And because you are using sub-maximal weights it is easier on the joints, so you will be much less prone to injury.
-And in fact you will be able to continue to train with an injury more easily too (depending on the severity of course – you should not be in pain when you lift).
+And in fact you will be able to continue to train with an injury more easily too (depending on the severity of course – you should never be in pain when you lift).

 What's your favorite training method?